nkj76/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)

-### Calculating mean and medain for the new dataset
+### Calculating mean and median for the new dataset

 ```r